albamvv/learning/README.md

 In this last section we will make use of Flan-T5-Large, which has a total of 1.2 billion parameters: https://huggingface.co/google/flan-t5-large.

----Loads a tokenizer and model from the google/flan-t5-large checkpoint.
+- Loads a tokenizer and model from the google/flan-t5-large checkpoint.
----Tokenizes the same prompt.
+- Tokenizes the same prompt.
----Generates text using the larger fine-tuned model with more parameters.
+- Generates text using the larger fine-tuned model with more parameters.
----Prints the generated output.
+- Prints the generated output.

 ### 5️⃣ Instruction_Fine_tuning_LLM_Base